 Your liver is not only one of the most important organs, it’s also one of the most overworked organs!

-However, due to the continued spread of environmental toxins, along with common lifestyle factors such as poor diet, alcohol consumption, the regular use of pharmaceutical drugs, and other factors, your liver is constantly under siege.
+Due to the continued spread of environmental toxins, along with common lifestyle factors such as poor diet, alcohol consumption, the regular use of pharmaceutical drugs, and other factors, your liver is constantly under siege.
 Over time, the impact of these and other factors can result in impaired liver function, setting the stage for poor health.

 Turmeric and curcumin stimulate bile production and excretion

-Turmeric and curcumin act as natural cholagogues -meaning they stimulate bile production in the liver and encourage excretion of bile.
+Turmeric and curcumin were shown to act as natural cholagogues -meaning they stimulate bile production in the liver and encourage excretion of bile.
 The secretion of bile is vitally important to the whole digestion of fats.
 Bile produced in the liver also acts as a natural laxative, helping the liver perform its many detoxification functions.

 Turmeric and curcumin act as natural detoxifying agents